niekdw/niekdw.github.io/content/post/good-life.md

 ---
-title: "Recommended reading: The Art of the Good Life"
+title: "Book notes: The Art of the Good Life"
 date: 2022-07-12T21:07:49+02:00
 ---